metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `client_validation` (Attributes) ClientValidation defines how to verify the client certificatewhen an external client establishes a TLS connection to Envoy.This setting:1.
-Enables TLS client certificate validation.2.
-Specifies how the client certificate will be validated (i.e.   validation required or skipped).Note: Setting client certificate validation to be skipped shouldbe only used in conjunction with an external authorization server thatperforms client validation as Contour will ensure client certificatesare passed along. (see [below for nested schema](#nestedatt--spec--virtualhost--tls--client_validation))
+- `client_validation` (Attributes) ClientValidation defines how to verify the client certificate when an external client establishes a TLS connection to Envoy.
+This setting: 1.
+Enables TLS client certificate validation.
+2. Specifies how the client certificate will be validated (i.e. validation required or skipped).
+Note: Setting client certificate validation to be skipped should be only used in conjunction with an external authorization server that performs client validation as Contour will ensure client certificates are passed along. (see [below for nested schema](#nestedatt--spec--virtualhost--tls--client_validation))
-- `enable_fallback_certificate` (Boolean) EnableFallbackCertificate defines if the vhost should allow a default certificate tobe applied which handles all requests which don't match the SNI defined in this vhost.
+- `enable_fallback_certificate` (Boolean) EnableFallbackCertificate defines if the vhost should allow a default certificate to be applied which handles all requests which don't match the SNI defined in this vhost.
-- `maximum_protocol_version` (String) MaximumProtocolVersion is the maximum TLS version this vhost shouldnegotiate.
+- `maximum_protocol_version` (String) MaximumProtocolVersion is the maximum TLS version this vhost should negotiate.
 Valid options are '1.2' and '1.3' (default).
-Any other valuedefaults to TLS 1.3.
+Any other value defaults to TLS 1.3.
-- `minimum_protocol_version` (String) MinimumProtocolVersion is the minimum TLS version this vhost shouldnegotiate.
+- `minimum_protocol_version` (String) MinimumProtocolVersion is the minimum TLS version this vhost should negotiate.
 Valid options are '1.2' (default) and '1.3'.
-Any other valuedefaults to TLS 1.2.
+Any other value defaults to TLS 1.2.
-- `passthrough` (Boolean) Passthrough defines whether the encrypted TLS handshake will bepassed through to the backing cluster.
-Either Passthrough orSecretName must be specified, but not both.
+- `passthrough` (Boolean) Passthrough defines whether the encrypted TLS handshake will be passed through to the backing cluster.
+Either Passthrough or SecretName must be specified, but not both.
-- `secret_name` (String) SecretName is the name of a TLS secret.Either SecretName or Passthrough must be specified, but not both.If specified, the named secret must contain a matching certificatefor the virtual host's FQDN.The name can be optionally prefixed with namespace 'namespace/name'.When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.
+- `secret_name` (String) SecretName is the name of a TLS secret.
+Either SecretName or Passthrough must be specified, but not both.
+If specified, the named secret must contain a matching certificate for the virtual host's FQDN.
+The name can be optionally prefixed with namespace 'namespace/name'.
+When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.

 <a id="nestedatt--spec--virtualhost--tls--client_validation"></a>
 ### Nested Schema for `spec.virtualhost.tls.client_validation`

 Optional:

-- `ca_secret` (String) Name of a Kubernetes secret that contains a CA certificate bundle.The secret must contain key named ca.crt.The client certificate must validate against the certificates in the bundle.If specified and SkipClientCertValidation is true, client certificates willbe required on requests.The name can be optionally prefixed with namespace 'namespace/name'.When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.
+- `ca_secret` (String) Name of a Kubernetes secret that contains a CA certificate bundle.
+The secret must contain key named ca.crt.
+The client certificate must validate against the certificates in the bundle.
+If specified and SkipClientCertValidation is true, client certificates will be required on requests.
+The name can be optionally prefixed with namespace 'namespace/name'.
+When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.
-- `crl_only_verify_leaf_cert` (Boolean) If this option is set to true, only the certificate at the end of thecertificate chain will be subject to validation by CRL.
+- `crl_only_verify_leaf_cert` (Boolean) If this option is set to true, only the certificate at the end of the certificate chain will be subject to validation by CRL.
-- `crl_secret` (String) Name of a Kubernetes opaque secret that contains a concatenated list of PEM encoded CRLs.The secret must contain key named crl.pem.This field will be used to verify that a client certificate has not been revoked.CRLs must be available from all CAs, unless crlOnlyVerifyLeafCert is true.Large CRL lists are not supported since individual secrets are limited to 1MiB in size.The name can be optionally prefixed with namespace 'namespace/name'.When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.
+- `crl_secret` (String) Name of a Kubernetes opaque secret that contains a concatenated list of PEM encoded CRLs.
+The secret must contain key named crl.pem.
+This field will be used to verify that a client certificate has not been revoked.
+CRLs must be available from all CAs, unless crlOnlyVerifyLeafCert is true.
+Large CRL lists are not supported since individual secrets are limited to 1MiB in size.
+The name can be optionally prefixed with namespace 'namespace/name'.
+When cross-namespace reference is used, TLSCertificateDelegation resource must exist in the namespace to grant access to the secret.
-- `forward_client_certificate` (Attributes) ForwardClientCertificate adds the selected data from the passed client TLS certificateto the x-forwarded-client-cert header. (see [below for nested schema](#nestedatt--spec--virtualhost--tls--client_validation--forward_client_certificate))
+- `forward_client_certificate` (Attributes) ForwardClientCertificate adds the selected data from the passed client TLS certificate to the x-forwarded-client-cert header. (see [below for nested schema](#nestedatt--spec--virtualhost--tls--client_validation--forward_client_certificate))
-- `optional_client_certificate` (Boolean) OptionalClientCertificate when set to true will request a client certificatebut allow the connection to continue if the client does not provide one.If a client certificate is sent, it will be verified according to theother properties, which includes disabling validation ifSkipClientCertValidation is set.
+- `optional_client_certificate` (Boolean) OptionalClientCertificate when set to true will request a client certificate but allow the connection to continue if the client does not provide one.
+If a client certificate is sent, it will be verified according to the other properties, which includes disabling validation if SkipClientCertValidation is set.
 Defaults to false.
-- `skip_client_cert_validation` (Boolean) SkipClientCertValidation disables downstream client certificatevalidation.
+- `skip_client_cert_validation` (Boolean) SkipClientCertValidation disables downstream client certificate validation.
 Defaults to false.
-This field is intended to be used inconjunction with external authorization in order to enable the externalauthorization server to validate client certificates.
-When this fieldis set to true, client certificates are requested but not verified byEnvoy.
-If CACertificate is specified, client certificates are required onrequests, but not verified.
-If external authorization is in use, they arepresented to the external authorization server.
+This field is intended to be used in conjunction with external authorization in order to enable the external authorization server to validate client certificates.
+When this field is set to true, client certificates are requested but not verified by Envoy.
+If CACertificate is specified, client certificates are required on requests, but not verified.
+If external authorization is in use, they are presented to the external authorization server.

 <a id="nestedatt--spec--virtualhost--tls--client_validation--forward_client_certificate"></a>
 ### Nested Schema for `spec.virtualhost.tls.client_validation.forward_client_certificate`